The Takeover Code

 - Those issuing takeover circulars must include statements taking responsibility for the contents.

-- Profit forecasts and asset valuations must be made to specified standards and must be reported on by professional advisers.
+- Profit forecasts, quantified financial benefits statements and asset valuations must be made to specified standards and must be reported on by professional advisers.

 - Misleading, inaccurate or unsubstantiated statements made in documents or to the media must be publicly corrected immediately.